renecotyfanboy/leagueProject/docs/loserQ/model.md

 ## What do I want to find ?

+Riot might know perfectly the outcome of a match (even if I doubt it), and could use this information to match you with people that could make you lose.
+Doing so, they could imprison people in loops of wins and losses, which would make them play more, and therefore spend more money on the game.
+They could autofill you when desired, or use the almighty AI at Tencent to know what is the color of your underwear.
+My goal here is to investigate this and see if there is any evidence of such a mechanism in the data.
+Don't get me wrong :

+1. I cannot show that Riot matches you with people that are already losing.
+This is too much recursive call to the API, and my poor personal API-key would take eons to gather what I require.
+Also, in general, I cannot predict the outcome of a game with the data I am gathering through the API (or at least, I can't gather enough data in low timescale).
+This is something I might take a look at when playing around the amazing `trueskill2` algorithm.
+2. I cannot write about in-game feeling.
+I don't care if games feel un-winnable or un-losable, only matter the results in term of wins and losses.
+In particular, I cannot prove nor disprove that Riot has a perfect control about the outcome of games.
+But if they do, and if they make it deviate from randomness, I could see it in the dataset.
+3. I cannot disprove that players experiences wins or losses streaks, since this is happening.
+Especially in early seasons, when people are placed too high or too low, they will experience streaks of wins and losses, and this is **normal** since the algorithm is not perfect at predicting your level, and it might get some time so that you reach your true rank.
+This is why I focus on players that are supposedly close to their true rank.
+The dataset contains the last 100 games of players that played at least 200 games in the first split of 2024, from which remakes are removed, leading to at least 85 games per player.

+However, there is a lot of stuff to do using the data from match histories.
 Let's suppose for a second that LoserQ is a real thing.
-This means, for a given player, that the games played are not fair over time.
+This means, for a given player, that the games played are not fair over time, even when they reach their true rank.
 Especially in this kind of streak mechanism, we should see a clear deviation from randomness (which is what would happen if each match was perfectly fair and that the probability of winning a game is exactly 50% at each match).
 This deviation, if it exists, should be measurable since many players claim to experience it.
 In particular, we could see that on average, players tend to lose more right after losing, and win more right after winning.
-In a nutshell, we should see that the outcome of a game depends on the previous games, which means that matches outcomes are correlated one with the other.
+In a nutshell, we should see that the outcome of a game depends on the previous games, which means that matches outcomes are correlated.

 Signatures of the existence of LoserQ could be found in many ways in the match history of players.
 What comes to my mind are the following: